-The tricks come in many ways.
 The correct herbs and spices, the seasonings to make a good balance of flavors and the patience to create a good spice base.
 And when we talk about “correct herbs and spices”, we must understand the nature of each ingredient to know which can withstand substitutions and which you simply have to use or not cook the dish at all.

 Let’s start with galangal.
 It looks a bit like ginger but the flavor is simply not the same.
 I used to think it was okay to use ginger if I couldn’t find galangal.
 Fresh galangal is not widely available in the Philippines, I used to make do with crushed galangal in jars and when even the latter was inaccessible, I simply substituted ginger.